DannyBen/bashly/README.md

 `short`    | An additional, optional pattern - usually used to denote a one letter variation of the command name.
 You can add `*` as a suffix, to denote a "starts with" pattern - for example `short: m*`. *Applicable only in subcommands*.
 `help`     | The header text to display when using `--help`.
 This option can have multiple lines.
 In this case, the first line will be used as summary wherever appropriate.
 `version`  | The string to display when using `--version`. *Applicable only in the main command*.
-`default`  | Setting this to `yes` on any subcommand, will make unrecognized command line arguments to be passed to this command. *Applicable only in subcommands*.
+`default`  | Setting this to `yes` on any command, will make unrecognized command line arguments to be passed to this command. *Applicable only in subcommands*.
 `examples` | Specify an array of examples to show when using `--help`.
 Each example can have multiple lines.
 `environment_variables` | Specify an array of environment variables needed by your script.
-`commands` | Specify the array of subcommands.
-Each subcommand will have its own args and flags.
+`commands` | Specify the array of commands.
+Each command will have its own args and flags.
 Note: if `commands` is provided, you cannot specify flags or args at the same level.
 `args`     | Specify the array of positional arguments this script needs.
 `flags`    | Specify the array of option flags this script needs.
 `dependencies` | Specify an array of any required external dependencies (commands).
 The script execution will be halted with a friendly error unless all dependency commands exist.
+`group`    | In case you have many commands, use this option to specify a caption to display before this command.
+This option is purely for display purposes, and needs to be specified only for the first command in each group.

 ### Argument options